lealre/excel-schema-validator/README.md

 ### Using Docker

-Once we already clonned the repository and access the root folder (steps 1.1 and 1.2), we follow the steps below:
+Once we have cloned the repository and accessed the root folder (steps 1.1 and 1.2), we follow the steps below:

-3.1 -  Build the image
+3.1 -  Build the image:
 ```bash
 docker build -t excel-schema .
 ```